afrechtoasta/myPortfolio/manual.md

 ![Figure 1](https://github.com/user-attachments/assets/b0d087bd-3609-4520-85df-42fe1b7cb7ca)
 *Figure 1*

 - Typically most websites provide easy and simple way to navigate downloading your desired CC, like the purple *Download* button in *Figure 1*.

 ## 1. *Tip!*

 ![Figure 2](https://github.com/user-attachments/assets/53827684-8e39-47d4-b738-6ac0521199f1)
 *Figure 2*

 ![Figure 3](https://github.com/user-attachments/assets/2b90e7dd-40c9-4fe7-9b9a-976212b54be3)
 *Figure 3*

 Oftentimes when you are about to click a link, in the bottom left of your browser you’ll see what exactly the link is.
 In *Figure 2* I’m on The Sims Resource (TSR) hovering over a pair of earrings I want for my game, clicking on this would take me to another page, but what is the said page?
 Well, in the bottom corner you’ll see the URL, which *Figure 3* provides a close up of.

 ---
 # How to install your CC and Mods
 Once you've downloaded your CC its time to install it into your game.
+First, we need to extract the file.

-- First we need to extract the file.
+## 1. Extracting Files
-  1. Navigate to File Explorer on Windows and Finder on MacOS.
+  - Navigate to File Explorer on Windows and Finder on MacOS.
 Once there, find the ‘Download’ section and click on it.
-  2. Find the file you downloaded and click on it to highlight it.
+  - Find the file you downloaded and click on it to highlight it.
-  3. You’ll notice that each file has information about it broken into columns, like Name, Size, Date Added or Date Modified.
+  - You’ll notice that each file has information about it broken into columns, like Name, Size, Date Added or Date Modified.
 We are looking at the column titled either Type or Kind.
 So focusing on your highlighted file find the Type and Kind for the file
-  4. If you see .package, .ts4script, or .txt it won’t have to be extracted, so you can move to the next section.
+  - If you see .package, .ts4script, or .txt it won’t have to be extracted, so you can move to the next section.
-  5. If you see .zip, .rar, or .7z, it’ll have to be extracted.
+  - If you see .zip, .rar, or .7z, it’ll have to be extracted.
 Which can be found [here](#FAQ) in the FAQ section.
    - Once the file has been extracted it's time to place it into the game, select the file and press either Command + C or Ctrl + X

-For *Windows*:
+## 2. Installing CC Into Game For *Windows*:
    - Open up *File Explorer*
    - On the left hand you'll see *This PC*, click on it, then you'll locate *Windows(C:)* and double click on that.
    - Find the folder titled *Users*, double-click on that
    - Now find the folder titled after your username, double-click on that
    - Find the folder titled *Documents*, double-click on that
    - Click on the folder titled *Electronic Arts*, double-click on that
    - Finally find the folder titled *Mods*, double click on that
    - Once there paste the document in the folder by hitting ctrl + v

-*For MacOS*:
+## 3. Installing CC Into Game For *MacOS*:
    - Open up *Finder*t
    - Find the folder titled *Documents*, double-click on that
    - Click on the folder titled *Electronic Arts*, double-click on that
    - Finally find the folder titled *Mods*, double click on that
    - Once there paste the document in the folder by hitting command + v

-Now your CC and Mods should be in the game!
+## 4. **Tip!**

-- **Tip!** Create folders within your game to help organize your CC and Mods, it'll help if you're looking for a certain CC file, especially if it's broken and you need to remove it.
+   - Create folders within your game to help organize your CC and Mods, it'll help if you're looking for a certain CC file, especially if it's broken and you need to remove it.

 ---
 # Checking to make sure CC and Mods are working